 The electronic patient record (ePA)

 People covered by health insurance can use the electronic patient record (ePA) – voluntarily and free of charge.
-This record can be used to digitally record information about a person’s health.
+This record can be used to digitally gather information about the person’s own medical history.
 You, as the patient, decide how long someone is granted access to your record.

 At a glance

-• You alone decide which information is recorded in the electronic patient record and who can access this.
+- You alone decide which information is recorded in your electronic patient record and who can access this.

 What is the electronic patient record?

-At present, personal patient data is often available in a variety of places without any real clarity – often without the insured people being able to see it: some data is held by a family doctor, some by a specialist and some may even have already been lost.
+At present, personal patient data is often available in a variety of places without any real clarity – often without the insured people being able to see it.
+Some data is held by a family doctor, some by specialists and some may even have already been lost.

 The electronic patient record (ePA) enables you to manage your health data independently and in a self-determined manner: by allowing data about your health to be stored in the electronic patient record or storing it there yourself, for example information about previous health conditions, medication and test results, you can obtain a transparent overview of your health and treatments.